 Silk charmeuse is excellent for products that are only going to be showcasing one side, like silk pillowcases.
 It’s delicate enough for lingerie, and drapes and flows like fluid making it perfect for dresses that skim the body.

 – Fine, twisted strands are woven in a plain weave, well spaced apart, to give chiffon its translucent, matt finish.
 This light as air, elastic, diaphanous material billows beautifully, making it perfectly suited for scarves.
-It’s often used as an overlay on evening dresses because of its elegant, floaty and romantic qualities.
+It’s often used as an overlay on evening dresses because of its elegant, floaty, and romantic qualities.

 Also known as Crêpe Georgette, it’s a very sheer fabric that is loosely woven with tightly twisted strands.
-It’s thin yet durable with a crinkled finish, and is most often used for dresses and blouses.
+It’s thin yet durable with a crinkled finish and is most often used for dresses and blouses.

 Crêpe de Chine

 A plain weave with strands that are twisted in different directions is what gives this fabric its pebbly finish.
-It has a gentle sheen with a crinkly texture, and is airy and comfortable but wrinkles easily.
+It has a gentle sheen with a crinkly texture and is airy and comfortable but wrinkles easily.

 This crisp fabric is produced by two or more strands from entangled cocoons being woven together tightly in a plain weave.
-It’s quite thick and heavy, and has a lustrous sheen.
-Often, different colour strands are scattered throughout the weave that give the fabric an iridescent glow, similar to shot silk taffeta.
+It’s quite thick and heavy and has a lustrous sheen.
+Often, different colour strands are scattered throughout the weave that gives the fabric an iridescent glow, similar to shot silk taffeta.
 Sometimes the fabric has a black speck running through it.
 This comes from the cocoon and isn’t a fault, it’s more of a character trait.